 If a Indian writes life during pandemic essay it is going to be very painful.
-Because our daily life has become difficult for the second wave of Covid.
+Because our daily life has become difficult for the second wave of COVID.
 Each day has become very scary as the news of departure of our near and dear ones are pouring in daily.
 It is not about only the dead but also few who are struggling to get recovered.
 Neither the mornings are pleasant nor the nights are peaceful.
 This virus is not sparing the old aged, middle aged or the young ones.
 The stories of the sufferings are causing depression of the mental conditions of the ones who are still not kissed by the dreadful disease.

 My pandemic stories are not different from others.
 I lost my sister in law last week, who died in a Delhi hospital.
 She couldn’t get an oxygen bed on time and was at home for three days with low oxygen saturation.
-After getting a call from her family we, at a distance of thousands of kilometers had to take the help of social media – Facebook and Twitter to appeal to the public for an oxygen bed at any hospital in Delhi.
+After getting a call from her family we, at a distance of thousands of kilometers had to take the help of social media.
+Facebook and Twitter to appeal to the public for an oxygen bed at any hospital in Delhi.
 Thankfully, many responded and we could arrange a bed for her in a Delhi hospital.
 Thanks to all those who helped and who shared our tweets.
-Doctors tried hard to save her life but all in vain asmy sis in law breathed her last while on a ventilator.
+Doctors tried hard to save her life but all in vain.
+As my sister-in-law breathed her last while on a ventilator.
 The first jolt of the virus attack directly hit our life.
 We can add these stories in life during pandemic essay.

 Meanwhile the messages from the neighbors, friends, relatives who got the viral attack continue to pour in.
 Every one was seeking help to get a bed/ medicine/ventilator as both my husband and son are in medical profession.
-Both are nowadays busy attending the calls and helping others while the messages and anxious voices of our kith and kin are shaking us from within.
-I have started taking extra care to keep my family members safe and as the first precautionary measure , we all stopped going out except the persons who need to be there in duties.
+Both are nowadays busy attending the calls and helping others.
+While the messages and anxious voices of our kith and kin are shaking us from within.
+I have started taking extra care to keep my family members safe.
+As the first precautionary measure , we all stopped going out except the persons who need to be there in duties.
 Rest are at home with doors and windows closed, no outsider is getting entry to my home.
-Sometimes the door bell rings for online parcels which are ordered if essential.
+Sometimes the door bell rings when delivery boy comes with online ordered parcels.

 The second wave should not have been so harsh, so rude and so cruel!